 1. Scrape Popcorn Ceilings Yourself

 In the absence of asbestos, a brave homeowner can remove popcorn ceilings themselves with the help of a spray bottle, a sturdy scraper and plastic floor coverings.
-This might sound easy, and is the least expensive option, but this DIY project takes a lot of time and hard work!
-You don’t realize how strenuous it can be to stand on a ladder scrapping the ceiling for several hours.
+This might sound easy, and it is the least expensive option, but this DIY project takes a lot of time and hard work!
+You don’t realize how strenuous it can be to stand on a ladder scraping the ceiling for several hours.
 Not to mention the mess you’ll have to clean up after scraping!
 It’s a much bigger job than you might think, but it certainly can be done.

 It’s a good idea to do a small test section first to get a feel for the process and learn how it needs to be done.
-Try scrapping a dry section first and then a section dampened with a spray bottle to determine the more effective method.
+Try scraping a dry section first and then a section dampened with a spray bottle to determine the more effective method.
 In most cases, wetting the texture allows for easier removal.
 A helpful tip is to use a garden pump sprayer to lightly dampen the ceiling and let it set for 15 to 20 minutes prior to scraping.
 If wetting the texture and letting it set doesn’t help, you may want to consider other options for removing or covering the texture if you’re not up for a tough scrapping job on your own!

 If the test section isn’t too daunting, proceed to cover the room with plastic drop cloths (not fabric) and be sure to secure them in place with tape.
 You definitely don’t want to skip this step because this is a very, very messy job!
 You’ll also want to remove as much furniture as possible from the room and cover any furniture you cannot move.
 It’s also a good idea to take down any ceiling fans or light fixtures that might be in your way.
 Turn off the power to any lighting at the circuit breaker prior to starting and stuff any recessed can lights with newspaper or cover with painter’s tape to keep them dry.